-- 1 A construction licence is granted if the following conditions are met: - a. the protection of humans and the environment is ensured; - b. the project meets the principles governing nuclear safety and security; - the granting of the licence does not conflict with any other provisions of federal legislation, in particular governing environmental protection, preservation of local natural and cultural heritage, and spatial planning; - d. the applicant is able to guarantee professional project management and has drawn up a programme of measures relating to quality assurance for all construction activities: - e. a plan has been submitted for decommissioning, or a project for the monitoring period and a plan for the closure of the installation.

-2 For installations that require a general licence, a construction licence will only be granted if:

-- a. the applicant is in possession of a legally valid general licence; - b. the project concerned complies with the provisions of the general licence.
+- A construction licence is granted if the following conditions are met: - a. the protection of humans and the environment is ensured; - b. the project meets the principles governing nuclear safety and security; - the granting of the licence does not conflict with any other provisions of federal legislation, in particular governing environmental protection, preservation of local natural and cultural heritage, and spatial planning; - the applicant is able to guarantee professional project management and has drawn up a programme of measures relating to quality assurance for all construction activities; - e. a plan has been submitted for decommissioning, or a project for the monitoring period and a plan for the closure of the installation. - For installations that require a general licence, a construction licence will only be granted if: - a. the applicant is in possession of a legally valid general licence; - b. the project concerned complies with the provisions of the general licence. - For installations that are not subject to a general licence, the requirements cited in Article 13 paragraph 1 letters d-f and paragraph 2 also apply.